Skip to main content

 • Verified email required.
 MCP Manager accepts a federated identity only when your IdP asserts that the email address is verified.
 A sign-in carrying an unverified email is rejected and returned to the login screen.
 This prevents anyone from claiming an account on your domain that they do not actually control.

 • No forced SSO by default.
 Enabling SSO for a domain does not, on its own, disable other sign-in methods for addresses outside that domain.
 Email addresses on domains you have not registered for SSO continue to use the standard email-code login.
-Use this deliberately to keep a break-glass account (see Keep a break-glass account outside SSO).
+Use this deliberately to keep a break-glass account (see the FAQ).

-Connecting your IdP is a short exchange.
-You create one application in your IdP and send us three values; we register your enterprise connection and enable SSO for the domains you specify.
+Connecting your IdP is a short exchange: you create one application in your IdP and send us the connection details; we register your enterprise connection and confirm when it is live.

-The Client Secret is a sensitive credential.
-Share it through the secure channel we provide, not over email or chat.
+The Client Secret is a sensitive credential, and the choice of secure channel is yours.
+Some customers create a secure note in their password management system and share a time-limited access link just for this process.
 If a secret is ever exposed, rotate it in your IdP and send us the new value.

 Once the connection is live, a user on a registered domain who enters their work email at the login page is routed to your IdP to authenticate.